Below are some my messages I present in my dialogs with Imams, Sheikhs, and Khards.

 Muslim Question: “Why, since God created everything, did He become human in the first place?
 He knows everything, so what is the purpose?

 - God views sin seriously, and a price must be paid to atone for sin.

-- Only a human may pay it, because it is humanity which has sinned.
+- Only a human can pay it because it is humanity which has sinned.

-- Only God is able to pay it, because humans are imperfect.
+- Only God can pay it because humans are imperfect.